kchu01/homemade/README.md

-# Homemade
+# yumify

 ## Description
-An online stationary story configured for mobile devices.
+An online recipe book for mobile devices.
+Users can add recipes and favorite them.
 This application uses <i>Flutter</i>.

 ## User Stories

-* User is able to view the homepage and browse items in the store.
+* User is able to view the homepage and browse recipes.
-* User can click on item of their liking and view its description.
+* User can click on a recipe view its description.
-* User can select quantity of desired item and add it to a shopping cart.

 ## Wireframes